icegoat9/ssp8ee/DEVNOTES.md

 By looking at how the encoded @URL changes if I change single characters of code or pixels in PICO8, there's also some compression applied to the input before the b64 encoding (some form of run-length encoding at least for sprite data-- most obvious if you have a row of pixels of the same color).
 However, the P8 Edu Edition can accept uncompressed data in the URL as well, which is what I started with just to get something working quickly.

-Note: It's possible this is all already well-understood and documented somewhere, but it's fun to spend some time exploring and learning.

 ## Spritesheet

 Using the SAVE @URL command on some simple carts and looking at the generated URL, I see that: